Vision for PSHE and RSE

 To ensure that children receive high quality PSHE and RSE education each week which is embedded into the curriculum and delivered using quality materials and resources.

 To ensure that staff are appropriately trained to deliver certain aspects of PSHE, RSE and use the new PSHE scheme for teaching and assessment.

 PSHE and RSE Lead

-I am Mrs Reading and am the lead for PSHE and RSE across the school.
-I also have the pleasure of teaching the year 1 children.
+I am Mrs Wardle and I am the lead for PSHE and RSE across the school.
+I also have the pleasure of teaching in year 4 and in EYFS.

 If you have any questions about the PSHE or RSE curriculum then please contact the school via email, phone or come and speak to me directly.

 Year 1 thought about the different emotions they might feel and what they look like.

 Past students on what they aspired to be when they left All Saints and what career they now have.

 Year 1 discussed the importance of hand washing and wrote instructions on how to wash your hands properly.